apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 `PrintActor` is considered non-blocking, however it is not able to proceed with handling the remaining messages, since all the threads are occupied and blocked by the other blocking actors - thus leading to thread starvation.

-In the thread state diagrams below the colours have the following meaning:
+In the thread state diagrams below the colors have the following meaning:

  * Turquoise - Sleeping state
  * Orange - Waiting state